shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

-Moreover, shortly after that, the show Buffy the Vampire Slayer ( http://en.wikipedia.org/wiki/Buffy_the_Vampire_Slayer ) started airing, and became a big hit, and many people became obsessd with it, and many Web 1.0 fan sites of the show, and its lead actress, http://en.wikipedia.org/wiki/Sarah_Michelle_Gellar , sprang like mushrooms after the rain.
+Moreover, shortly after that, the show Buffy the Vampire Slayer ( http://en.wikipedia.org/wiki/Buffy_the_Vampire_Slayer ) started airing, and became a big hit, and many people became obsessed with it, and many Web 1.0 fan sites of the show, and its lead actress, http://en.wikipedia.org/wiki/Sarah_Michelle_Gellar , sprang like mushrooms after the rain.